3SConsult/PT3S/sphinx_docs/_build/html/_sources/examples.rst.txt

 Example 5: Loop over multiple SIR 3S calculations
 -------------------------------------------------

-This example demonstrates how to loop over several SIR 3S calculations, calculate each different state and plot it.
+This example demonstrates how to modify the SirCalcXmlFile, perform calculations on its state, and plot the results.
+These steps are executed in a loop over several different SIR 3S calculations.

 You can view the Notebook `here <Example5.html>`_.